DavidNazareno/dynemcp/packages/dynemcp/src/lib/server/config/README.md

   index.ts         # Public API entrypoint for config
 ```

+---

+## Main Files (core/)

+- **defaults.ts**: Default values and settings for all config sections (server, transport, logging, etc.).
+- **errors.ts**: Custom error classes for configuration-related errors.
+- **interfaces.ts**: TypeScript interfaces and types for all config sections.
+- **loader.ts**: Utilities for loading, merging, and validating config from JSON or TypeScript files.
+- **schemas.ts**: Zod schemas for runtime validation of all config sections.
+- **transport.ts**: Zod schemas and types for all supported transport options (stdio, HTTP, SSE).

+---

 ## Key Concepts

 - **TypeScript Types**: All configuration objects are strongly typed for safety and autocompletion.